The Urkesh Global Record (Version 1, Beta release)

 3. The Editorial section situates the unit digital book in its wider context and gives details about its bibliographical state.

-7. the Current version section situates the digital book as it is being accessed in relationship to its history.
+6. the Versions page situates the digital book as it is being accessed in relationship to its history.
 For instance, two earlier versions of A16 are linked to, where data are found as they were made public at an earlier stage of the work.

 4. The Shortcuts link lead to a section in the Mozan sitewide digital book where a number of links are found that help with finding useful information about the overall system.